upload_to_play_store

 1. Open the Google Play Console

-1. Click Account Details, and note the Developer Account ID listed there
+1. Click Account Details, and note the Google Cloud Project ID listed there

 2. Enable the Google Play Developer API by selecting an existing Google Cloud Project that fits your needs and pushing ENABLE